Las Vegas Schools with Life Sciences Degree Programs

 - The College of Southern Nevada (CSN) has the largest student population and offers an associate's degree in biological sciences.
 One of CSN's three campuses is just 11 miles from downtown.
 It also has several learning centers located throughout the Las Vegas area to accommodate its large student population.

-- The University of Nevada - Las Vegas (UNLV) has a smaller student body, but offers life sciences students program choices through a bachelor's degree in biological sciences and master's and doctoral programs in biological sciences.
+- The University of Nevada - Las Vegas (UNLV) has a smaller student body but offers life sciences students program choices through a bachelor's degree in biological sciences and master's and doctoral programs in biological sciences.
 This school is just three miles from downtown.
-In 2010 the U.S. News and World Report ranked UNLV as the 12th most popular university in the country by yield (which refers to the number of admitted students who actually enroll).

 - Nevada State College (NSC) is the smallest of the three schools, though it offers biology students a bachelor's degree program and one minor program.
 NSC is one of the newest colleges in the state and is located in Henderson, about 21 miles from downtown Las Vegas.